-ACADEMIC LIFE STUDENT PRIVACY

-GRADUATION REQUIREMENTS

-Degrees are conferred in December, May and August.
-In order to participate in the Commencement Ceremony held each year in May, students must complete a Graduation Application, available from the Registrar's Office, by October 14 of the preceding year.
-Students who have completed all requirements for the degree of Bachelor of Arts may participate in the Commencement Ceremony held in May each year.
-Candidates may also participate in the Commencement Ceremony in May if they have three courses (9 credits) or fewer to finish toward the completion of the degree and will complete all requirements by August 31 of the same year.
+ACADEMIC LIFE STUDENT PRIVACY GRADUATION REQUIREMENTS Degrees are conferred in December, May and August.
+In order to participate in the Commencement ceremony held each year in May, students must complete a Graduation Application, available from the Registrar's Office, by October 14 of the preceding year.
+Students who have completed all requirements for the degrees of Bachelor of Arts or Bachelor of Science may participate in the Commencement ceremony held in May each year.
+Candidates may also participate in the Commencement ceremony in May if they have three courses (9 credits) or fewer to finish toward the completion of the degree and will complete all requirements by August 31 of the same year.
 Diplomas will be issued upon verification of completion of all degree requirements.

-GRADUATION WITH DISTINCTION

-Students who complete their degree requirements in the range of cumulative grade point averages will receive their diploma noting their distinguished achievement.

-Summa Cum Laude 3.90 - 4.00

-Magna Cum Laude 3.70 - 3.89

-Cum Laude 3.50 - 3.69

-STUDENT PRIVACY

-FERPA is the Family Educational Rights and Privacy Act of 1974 (also known as the "Buckley Amendment"), a U.S. federal law designed to protect the privacy of a student's education records.
+GRADUATION WITH DISTINCTION Students who complete their degree requirements in the range of cumulative grade point averages will receive their diploma noting their distinguished achievement.
+Summa Cum Laude Magna Cum Laude Cum Laude STUDENT PRIVACY FERPA is the Family Educational Rights and Privacy Act of 1974 (also known as the "Buckley Amendment"), a U.S. federal law designed to protect the privacy of a student's education records.
 The law applies to all schools which receive funds under applicable program from the U.S. Department of Education.
-Franklin University complies with the FERPA.
+Franklin University Switzerland complies with the FERPA.
 Essentially, any institution which receives federal financial aid funds must comply with FERPA.
 The FERPA gives certain rights to parents regarding their children's education records.
 These rights transfer to the student who has reached the age of 18 or is attending any school beyond the high school level.
 Once your student comes to Franklin, they are automatically protected by the FERPA legislation.
 This is a positive safeguard that is intended to protect your student.
 While it does protect your student, the FERPA also prohibits the university from releasing information about his or her record to you.

-You can read the full policy at www.fus.edu/services/registration-and-transcripts/student-privacy-ferpa This information is also sent to all students each year.

-ACADEMIC LIFE ACCESSIBILITY SERVICES

-ACCESSIBILITY SERVICES

-Franklin University Switzerland is committed to providing reasonable accommodations in its academic and co-curricular programs to students with disabilities.
+You can read the full policy on the Registration and Transcripts section of our website.
+This information is also sent to all students each year.
+3.900 - 4.000 3.700 - 3.890 3.500 - 3.690 ACADEMIC LIFE ACCESSIBILITY SERVICES ACCESSIBILITY SERVICES Franklin University Switzerland is committed to providing reasonable accommodations in its academic and co-curricular programs to students with disabilities.
 The Office of Accessibility Services helps foster success by coordinating need-specific accommodations and by offering additional support for students who qualify.
 In a small community of lifelong learners, Franklin University Switzerland routinely offers individualized, student-centered assistance in the spirit of the Americans with Disabilities Act (Title III), and Section 504 of the United States Rehabilitation Act.
 The process of obtaining accommodations at the university level is generally different from that typically found at secondary schools.
 At a university, it is the student's responsibility to seek disability-related accommodations and services, and to disclose a disability in order for the university to make reasonable accommodations.
 For students who think they may need accommodations, or have had them in the past and would like to continue receiving them, they should start the process by contacting accessibility.services@fus.edu to set up a meeting with the Office of Accessibility Services.

-More information about requesting accommodations can be found at www.fus.edu/ services/accessibility-and-tutoring.
+Find more information about requesting accommodations on the Accessibility Services section of the Academic Catalog

 CAREER PREPARATION

 OFFICE OF CAREER STRATEGY

-Through its Office of Career Strategy, Franklin offers coaching sessions, workshops, online resources, strategies, and services to assist students in preparing for their next steps after university.
-The office walks students through all stages of the career exploration and planning process including, but not limited to:

-- Resume/CV refinement

-- · Interview skills
+- Interview skills

-- · Personal brand
+- Personal brand

-- · Career Mentoring
+- Career Mentoring

+FRANKLIN NETWORK

+advice.